CommonGateway/CoreBundle/docs/features/Installation.md

 During installation, it is possible that you run into problems, below you will find common problems and how to deal with them.
 If you are still running into problems after reading this or if you have any constructive criticism please seek contact with our development team (info@conduction.nl).
 > Note: when troubleshooting you will, in most cases, need to run some commands.
 Unless stated otherwise, these commands should always be executed in the php container.

 A very common way to check why the Common Ground Gateway is not functioning as expected is by running the `bin/console doctrine:schema:validate` command.
-This is a command that validates the mappings of the Commonground Gateway database, but will often return insightful error messages when running into other problems as well.
+This command validates the mappings of the Commonground Gateway database, but will often return insightful error messages when running into other problems.

 **You have requested a non-existent service**